canada-ca/blog-dto/_posts/2019-02-04-business-registration.md

 * How would the taxpayer ask this question?
 * Does this information serve the taxpayer in their task?

-I find it ultimately always comes back to: how can we ensure we are meeting the highest possible standards for the Canadians we serve?
+I find it ultimately always comes back to: how can we ensure we are meeting the highest possible standards for the people we serve?

 ## Lessons learned ##